Performance management is broken, such is the conclusion from Deloitte’s Global Human Capital Trend 2014 research:

 ‘Only 8 percent of companies report that their performance management process drives high levels of value, while 58 percent said it is not an effective use of time.’

 Many Leaders, HR and Employee Engagement professionals worldwide echo the findings of this research and fear that ‘new-age’ initiatives such as employee wellbeing and digital enablement will not get off the ground if more fundamental issues such as effective performance management is not championed by leaders and embraced and implemented by managers and employees alike.

-Our Purpose: We will explore the failings of current performance management processes and to understand why performance management itself seems to be ‘underperforming’ businesses, particularly in the UK.
+The purpose of the Performance Management TAG is to explore the failings of current performance management processes and to understand why performance management itself seems to be ‘underperforming’ businesses, particularly in the UK.

 If you're interested in joining this TAG, please get in touch by clicking on the 'contact' tab below.